Kezzryn/Advent-of-Code/2015/README.md

 ### Day 18 - Like a GIF For Your Yard
 - **Problem:** Game of Life simulation.
 - **Solution:** I used a 3D array, with `x,y` as the puzzle state, with a flip flopping pointer to the third dimension as my next move.
-I'd read the state from `x,y,0` and write to `x,y,1`.
+I'd read the state from `x,y,0` and write to `x,y,1`, then reverse the to/from.

 ### Day 19 - Medicine for Rudolph
 - **Problem:** Part one was a straight forward string substitution.
 Part two turned out to be reversing the string substitution back down to a start point.